josemanuelguzman/osx-for-frontend-developers/README.md

 Instead of installing the next few tools by going to each tool's website, finding the download page, clicking the download link, unzipping the files, and manually running the installer, we’re going to use [Homebrew](https://brew.sh/) 😍.

-Homebrew is a tool that lets we install, update and uninstall software on our Mac from the command line.
+Homebrew is a tool that lets us install, update and uninstall software on our Mac from the command line.
 This is faster and safer than the manual approach and generally makes your development life easier.

 Install Homebrew with:
 ```bash